suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Animations make UI smooth, and AnimationController helps manage them efficiently!"

 ---

-38) What is Tree Shaking in Flutter?
+38.What is Tree Shaking in Flutter?
+---
-    Tree shaking is an optimization technique that removes unused code from the final app build, reducing the app size.
+Tree shaking is an optimization technique that removes unused code from the final app build,
+    reducing the app size.

 🔹 How It Works?